hww/varp_oscilloscope/README.md

 In addition to the list of general features, this section covers the following topics:

 - How to add asset to your project
-- How to add extended functions
+- How to add initialize the oscilloscope from your code
-- How to perform a brief functional check
-- How to compensate probes
-- How to use the self calibration routine
+- How to push or pull values to the oscilloscope probes
-- How to match your probe attenuation factor
+- How to ajust probe magnitude attenuation factor

 ## Features

 - Single time base digital real-time oscilloscope
-- Every frame or every fixed update sample rate<sup>1</sup> and 1000<sup>2</sup> point record lenght for each channel.
+- Every frame or every fixed update sample rate and 1024<sup>2</sup> point record lenght for each channel.
 - Four<sup>3</sup> independed recording channels.
 - One additional external channel can be used for trigger sampling
 - Each buffer is aray of floating point values